Mistaken Identity

 Alice

-No. He is still in the same house, yelling at the squirrels from his front porch.
+No. He's still in the same house, yelling at the squirrels from his front porch.

 Bob